jorop/landscaping-docs/docs/heights.md

 > To reset the input simply close the Landscaping tab and open it again.

 In order to create a tiled landscape, you can choose one or multiple files in the file selection dialog.
-In UE5 it is possible to choose [World Partition](#world-partition) and specify the grid size.
-(UE4: Depending on the `Max Desired Tile Size`, the tiles for the landscape will be created on the fly.)
+In UE5 it is possible to choose [World Partition](#world-partition) and specify the grid size to segment a Landscape into LandscapeStreamingProxies.
+Depending on the `Max Desired Tile Size`, the tiles for the landscape will be created on the fly.

 > A tiled landscape can be created from a single file or from multiple files